poldracklab/open_fmri/README.md

 sudo openssl req -x509 -nodes -newkey rsa:2048 -keyout ./nginx.key -out ./nginx.crt
 ```

-Next is the htpasswd file that provides password protection for the site:
+Password protection can be enabled by uncommenting the following lines in the
+nginx.conf:
 ```
-htpasswd -n a_user > ./.htpasswd
+            #auth_basic "";
+            #auth_basic_user_file /etc/nginx/.passwd;
 ```

-Alternatively the auth lines in nginx conf can be removed with out affecting
-the project.
-Two lines that can be removed are:
+An htpasswd file will need to be created in the projects root directory:
 ```
-            auth_basic "";
-            auth_basic_user_file /etc/nginx/.passwd;
+htpasswd -n a_user > ./.htpasswd
 ```